benhonda/shady-button/README.md

 Easy color shading for your buttons to make pretty hover & click events.

+- No dependencies

+- <50kb package

+- Easy to get started

 __[See the DEMO](https://shady.benhonda.dev)__

 **Note: This package is designed for use in React compliant projects.**